-Peter Greenleaf currently serves as the Chief Executive Officer and member of the board of directors of Aurinia Pharmaceuticals, Inc., effective April 2019.
-From March 2018 to April 2019, Peter served as the Chief Executive Officer of Cerecor, Inc. He remains on the board of directors of Cerecor, Inc., where he has served as a member of the board of directors since May 2017.
+Peter Greenleaf currently serves as the Chief Executive Officer and member of the Board of Directors of Aurinia.
+From March 2018 to April 2019, Peter served as the Chief Executive Officer of Cerecor, Inc. He remains on the Board of Directors of Cerecor, Inc., where he has served as a member since May 2017.
 From March 2014 to February 2018, Peter served as CEO and Chairman of Sucampo Pharmaceuticals, Inc. (NASDAQ: SCMP).
-Sucampo was focused on the development and commercialization of medicines to meet major unmet medical needs of patients worldwide and was sold in February 2018 to U.K. pharmaceutical giant Mallincrodt PLC.
-From June 2013 to March 2014, Peter served as CEO and a member of the board of directors of Histogenics Corporation, a regenerative medicine company.
-From 2006 to 2013, He was employed by Medlmmune LLC, the global biologics arm of AstraZeneca, where he most recently served as President.
+Sucampo was focused on the development and commercialization of medicines to meet major unmet medical needs of patients worldwide and was sold in February 2018 to UK pharmaceutical company Mallinckrodt PLC.
+From June 2013 to March 2014, Peter served as CEO and a member of the Board of Directors of Histogenics Corporation, a regenerative medicine company.
+From 2006 to 2013, he was employed by Medlmmune LLC, the global biologics arm of AstraZeneca, where he most recently served as President.
 From January 2010 to June 2013, Peter also served as President of Medlmmune Ventures, a wholly owned venture capital fund within the AstraZeneca Group.
-Prior to serving as President of Medlmmune, Peter was Senior Vice President, Commercial Operations of the company, responsible for its commercial, corporate development and strategy functions.
-He has also held senior commercial roles at Centocor, Inc. (now Jansen Biotechnology, Johnson & Johnson) from 1998 to 2006, and at Boehringer Mannheim (now Roche Holdings) from 1996 to 1998.
+Prior to serving as President of Medlmmune, Peter was Senior Vice President, Commercial Operations of the company, responsible for its commercial, corporate development, and strategy functions.
+He has also held senior commercial roles at Centocor, Inc. (now Jansen Biotechnology, Johnson & Johnson) from 1998 to 2006 and at Boehringer Mannheim (now Roche Holdings) from 1996 to 1998.
 Peter currently chairs the Maryland Venture Fund Authority, whose vision is to oversee implementation of Invest Maryland, a public-private partnership to spur venture capital investment in the state.
-He is currently a member of the board of directors of Antares Pharmaceuticals, Inc (NASDAQ: ATRS) and Chairman of the board of directors of Biodelivery Sciences International, Inc (NASDAQ: BDSI).
-Peter earned a M.B.A. degree from St. Joseph's University and a B.S. degree from Western Connecticut State University.
+He is also currently a member of the Board of Directors of Antares Pharmaceuticals, Inc. (NASDAQ: ATRS) and Chairman of the Board of Directors of Biodelivery Sciences International, Inc. (NASDAQ: BDSI).
+Peter earned an MBA from St. Joseph's University and a B.S. from Western Connecticut State University.

 Neil Solomons, M.D.